- Contact Us

-Panel discussing the impact of the WPA on the work of women artists in the midwest.
-Panel leader Joanna Gardner-Huggett, Associate Professor of Art History and Department Chair at DePaul University.
-Discussants included: Gregory Gilbert, Professor of Art History and Director of the Art History Program at Knox College; Melanie Herzog, Professor of Art History at Edgewood College in Madison; Lara Kuykendall, Assistant Professor of Art History at Ball State University; Rebecca Zorach, Mary Jane Crowe Professor of Art History at Northwestern University
+Panel discussing the impact of the WPA on the work of women artists in the midwest, October 23, 2015.
+Panel leader was Joanna Gardner-Huggett, Associate Professor of Art History and Department Chair at DePaul University.
+Discussants included: Gregory Gilbert, Professor of Art History and Director of the Art History Program at Knox College; Melanie Herzog, Professor of Art History at Edgewood College in Madison; Lara Kuykendall, Assistant Professor of Art History at Ball State University; and, Rebecca Zorach, Mary Jane Crowe Professor of Art History at Northwestern University.

 At Making Their Mark: Illinois Women Artists, 1940-1960 exhibition October 2015